-Below you will find a descending timeline of changes to the Michigan football team uniforms.
-First drafted January 2013, this project is a work in progress.
+Welcome to the MVictors Uniform Timeline where below you will find a descending timeline of changes to the Michigan football team uniforms over the years.
+Originally drafted in January 2013, this project is a work in progress.
 A huge thanks to Dr. Sap (Steve Sapardanis) for much of the detail especially during the Bo years, and Craig Barker of The Hoover Street Rag for sending over many of the bowl logos, and to Brandon Ho’s epic online jersey collection.

-Updates?
+Do you have any updates?
 Edits?
+Tweaks?
 Send me an email or post below..

 |12/28/2013||Buffalo Wild Wings Bowl vs. Kansas State (Tempe, AZ)